-Jamie’s other adventures include the 265 km Transalpine Run 2017, coming third in the 400 km Cape Wrath Ultra 2018 and setting the record for solo running the entire UK Three Peaks and running the Scottish Isles.
+Jamie’s other adventures include the 265 km Transalpine Run, a 620 km unsupported run across Iceland and setting the record for solo running the entire UK Three Peaks and running the Scottish Isles.

-Jamie Ramsay has been an ambassador for the Land Rover Explore phone, Powertraveller and is a GORE Wear athlete.
-He also works closely with CALM (Campaign Against Living Miserably) and the Duke of Edinburgh Awards.
+As well as working with notable brands including Microsoft, Land Rover Mobile and Cotswold Outdoor, he also works closely with CALM (Campaign Against Living Miserably) and the Duke of Edinburgh Awards.

 In 2023, Jamie will be attempting a 750 km solo traverse of the Pyrenean mountains that border Spain and France.